 I insist they are low maintanance when you just have a few.
 But when you have some in three different rooms in your house, and some at the office, the watering of your plants does get to be a chore.
 (No, I'm not complaining; just stating a fact).

-I'm discovering these days that some mornings I do not have the time to do the cutting, scraping the gel, and blending with the orange juce before I leave for the office.
-I have to juggle my daily routines to make time for this.
-So today I'll do it when I'm making supper... but I can see that this can become a challenge for some individuals.
+I discovered that some mornings I did not have the time to do the cutting, scraping the gel, and blending with the orange juice before I left for the office.
+I had to juggle my daily routines to make time for this.
+Some days I'd do it when I was making supper... but I could see that this could become a challenge for some individuals.

-If this plant I got from my friend had a stronger root system I would not be in such a hurry to eat this aloe vera so fast.
-I'd try to make it last longer.
-(It is teaching me to make sure my other baby and intermediate plants get enough space for a strong base root).
+If the plant I got from my friend had a stronger root system I would not have been in such a hurry to eat the aloe vera so fast.
+I tried to make it last longer.
+(It was teaching me to make sure my other baby and intermediate plants get enough space for a strong base root).

-It happens that this winter I was dealing with a great itch on the fronts of my lower legs from below the knee to the ankle.
+It happened that winter I was dealing with a great itch on the fronts of my lower legs from below the knee to the ankle.
 I think our dry, cold winter had a lot to do with it.
 The extra layers of clothing and socks was not helping either.
 But I found this aloe vera, both smeared on my legs at bedtime, and in the morning when dressing, and also orally eating my aloe vera through my juice blend was giving me relief.
-I'm truly grateful for the timing of this gift.
+I was grateful for the timing of this gift.

-But what about you if you can't find any aloe vera plants?
-Or if you don't have time for the care of them, or the harvesting so you can benefit from them?
+But what if you can't find any aloe vera plants?
+Or if you don't have time for the care of them, or the harvesting of the aloe vera gel so you can benefit from it?
 What if, like me, you are going through them too fast; soon you'll have none left!
 Is there another alternative?

 Fortunately, I have discovered some products that can meet those challenges.
 Not free, like having your own aloe vera plants, but these meet all the challenges of eating my aloe vera straight from the plant.

 A couple of years ago I discovered Puritan's Pride, where I order my supplements, also carries aloe vera in capsules.
-I love their "buy 2 and get 3 more free" deal, which they repeat fairly frequently.
-Here's a link that zips you right to that page; Aloe Vera Capsules at Puritan's Pride
+I loved their "buy 2 and get 3 more free" deal, which they repeat fairly frequently.
+Here's a link that zips you right to the page for Aloe Vera Capsules at Puritan's Pride.

-Just since this last Christmas I've discovered another company that produces a whole range of products with aloe vera in them.
-I'm still trying them out, but I think you'll want to know this and do your own checking out.
-Forever Living has locations in 120 countries, and although they've been selling through distributors the last 20 or so years, they are available online now with an excellent site that leaves little to be desired.
+After using the capsules for a while, I've discovered another company that produces a whole range of products with aloe vera in them.
+I've been trying them out, and I think you'll want to know this and do your own checking out.
+This company has locations in 120 countries, and although they've been selling through distributors the last 20 or so years, they are available online now with an excellent site that leaves little to be desired.

 If you were able to buy these products in your local store the prices would be much higher.
-Short of mixing your own drinks as I do right now while I have this big plant (I may be finished with it by the time you see these words!)
-I doubt you could find a better deal.
+Short of mixing your own drinks as I did while I had that big plant I doubt you could find a better deal than right here; Aloe Vera Products in the USA.

-I recommend ordering just a few items from Forever Living first to determine their quality and service in shipping, etc. Then, if you want to keep a steady supply coming, reach me privately, and I'll give you a tip for getting a much better price.
+I recommend ordering just a few items from the company I now belong to - to determine their quality and service in shipping, etc. Then, if you want to keep a steady supply coming, reach me privately, and I'll give you a tip for getting a much better price.
 I know how you can end up with 40% off their retail price.
 Smart, frugal shopping!

 Their range of products includes aloe vera drinks, nutritional supplements, bee products, weight management, sonya cosmetics, skin care, and presonal care items.
 You can still try to get some aloe vera plants, but this way you can also keep stocked with ready to use, excellent quality methods of getting your aloe vera in the way you prefer.